-For the really special ones, maybe invest in a piece of jewelry with a gem or stone that is found in the region.
+For the really special ones, maybe invest in a piece of jewelry with a gem, like some diamond rings, or stone that is found in the region.
 (I know my mom loved her Australian opal necklace!)

 Regardless, whatever you pick should be representative of the place in some way, whether stated outright or just in terms of a craft the country is known for.